H.R. 7121: Securing Federal Devices from Chinese Applications Act

 Federal employees and contractors using government devices

-App companies tied to the People’s Republic of China
+App companies with ties to China

 District of Columbia and territorial governments